smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

  - Compilation;
  - Unit tests;
  - Automated smoke tests;
- - Automated test cases for validation of the existing features (in case if feature is applicable on the [virtual workstation](https://github.com/LuxoftAKutsan/sdl_evolution/blob/remote_atf_proxy/proposals/nnnn-remote_atf_testing.md)).
+ - Automated test cases for validation of the existing features (in case the feature is applicable on the [virtual workstation](https://github.com/LuxoftAKutsan/sdl_evolution/blob/remote_atf_proxy/proposals/nnnn-remote_atf_testing.md)).

 SDL can be tested on virtual workstation for each mentioned platform.
 **Only** Transmission Control Protocol (TCP) transport will be used for communication with mobile.